Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Oh and also, the result of all that was The Evil Dead.

 The Evil Dead is the quintessential “cabin in the woods” movie, no matter how many films have been done before or since.
-The number of tropes imposed by this film is so numerous that even today its impact and legacy is recognized.
+The number of tropes imposed by this film is so numerous that even today its impact and legacy are recognized.

 The Evil Dead is beloved for the way the visual effects were solved, in addition to that emblematic POV through the forest and the introduction to the world of the character of Ash.